purescript-python/purescript-affjax.py/README.md

 # purescript-affjax.py

-A port of affjax to purescript-python
+An experimental port of affjax to purescript-python.